 The best and easiest way to thicken frosting is by adding in more powdered sugar.
 Sifting the powdered sugar before adding it in will ensure the frosting won’t have any lumps.
 Add a little at a time until you have reached the desired thickness.

 Powdered sugar is the best way, however, you can use corn starch to help with the frosting being too runny.

 It is best to keep the sour cream frosting in the refrigerator as long as possible but leaving it out for about two hours will be the maximum amount of time.

 Storing the Frosting

-It’s best if used right away, but any unused frosting should be kept in the fridge, covered in an airtight container.
-It has dairy in it, so you’ll want to avoid leaving it out at room temperature for extended periods of time.
+It is best if used right away.
+Any unused frosting should be kept in the fridge, and covered in an airtight container.
+It has dairy in it, so you will want to avoid leaving it out at room temperature for extended periods of time.